 Denis’ use of setting is one of the film’s many enticing elements.
 She's interested in very human themes, and her choice to explore them in the most cold, inhuman setting is pretty amazing.
 The film is all about humankind’s want to course correct and continue existence when the future is hopeless, which makes its metaphor a relevant one given that it parallels a lot of current issues with climate change and global unrest.
 This is something that could’ve easily been explored terrestrially if the setting was just a hundred years out, but Denis quietly and arrhythmically works the sci-fi genre in her own brutally uncompromising way to hammer home the message.
 Similar to First Reformed, it’s a film that begins after it ends, giving you much to chew on and mull over, and it’s open-ended conclusion denies any answer, pushing the weight on the viewer to determine their own interpretation and meaning.

 When you factor in Stuart A. Staples’ fantastic score full of discordance and ethereal haunts, you have near perfection.
 The film’s only major misstep is one exposition heavy scene that occurs on a train on Earth where the viewer first learns that the crew is convicts in space.
 In comparison to the rest of the film, this scene is extremely clunky and sticks out noticeably as an outlier.
 I would’ve hoped that the expositional elements would have been handled with a bit more tact, but it’s small potatoes in the grand scheme of things.
-Regardless of its subjective flaws, High Life is a singular experience that will stick with you for a long time.
+Regardless of its subjective flaws, I think we can agree that High Life is a singular experience.
+If you’re anything like us, it will stick with you for a long time.

 Recommendation: If you’re a true lover of cinema, or into singular experiences that challenge you and cause you to think about heavy existential dilemmas, then this is for you.

 What do you think?
 We want to know.
 Share your thoughts and feelings in the comments section below, and always, remember to viddy well!